 The bill never made it to the House floor for a vote.
 Instead, a provision reauthorizing the DC voucher program was added to the spending bill.

 The SOAR Act was once again reauthorized in 2019 through an appropriations bill.
 Although the House legislation would have included language requiring schools in the voucher program to provide students with the same civil rights protections and rights and protections under IDEA as students in public schools, the final bill did not include this language.
-Instead, the omnibus spending bill simply reauthorized the program through Fiscal Year 2023.
+Both the Fiscal Year 2023 and Fiscal Year 2024 bills reauthorized the program and the House is proposing a $1 million increase for Fiscal Year 2025.

 The inclusion of the measure in the omnibus spending package means voucher opponents have virtually no options for opposing it.